Figure Skating: Korean skaters skip a line to avoid stepping on Japanese toes

 The song’s reference to the islands is contained in the final line of the verse;

-“Far into the East Sea lies a lonely island A strong wind will be blowing today again As you are facing the wind with your small face Dokdo, last night did you sleep well?”
+As you are facing the wind with your small face

 A Korea Skating Union spokesman said the words “Dokdo, last night” will be erased.